-BIO and AUTM Submit Brief of Amicus Curiae in TC Heartland LLC v.
-Kraft Food Group Brands LLC (Supreme Court of the United States)
+BIO and AUTM Submit Amicus Brief in Patent Venue Case, TC Heartland LLC v.
+Kraft Food Group Brands LLC (U.S. Supreme Court)

-Petitioner and its amici document issues caused by forum shopping that has resulted in a significant concentration of patent-infringement suits in the Eastern District of Texas.
-BIO and AUTM share this policy concern.
-BIO’s members are often defendants in patent suits, not just plaintiffs.
-And BIO does not believe it is good for the system if more than 40% of patent cases come up through a single district.
-BIO’s view stems not only from patent suits, but also from many other types of civil litigation where BIO members have been forced to defend themselves in inconvenient and disadvantageous forums.
+There has been a significant concentration of patent-infringement suits in the Eastern District of Texas.
+BIO’s members are often defendants in patent suits, not just plaintiffs – and BIO does not believe it is good for the system if more than 40% of patent cases come up through a single district.

 But attempting to resolve those issues through this case would do significantly more harm than good.
 This case presents the court with a binary choice limited to patent suits.
 BIO and AUTM say the court should either dismiss this case or should affirm, rather than legislating an obsolete approach to venue that Congress has not endorsed.